Electrolyte imbalance: Dietary sources

 Diet significantly contributes to electrolyte stores and blood levels.
 Below are a list of foods that are associated with higher levels of these electrolytes.

 Sodium

 It is recommended that an individual consumes less than 2,300 mg of sodium daily as part of a healthy diet.
-A significant portion of our sodium intake comes from a just a few types of food, which can be surprising as large sources of sodium may not taste salty.
+A significant portion of our sodium intake comes from just a few types of food, which may be surprising, as large sources of sodium may not taste salty.